List Your Pet-Friendly Property or Business REGISTER FREE

 EXAMPLE 2.

-Breed: Poodle X Springer Spaniel
+Breed: Sproodle - Poodle X Springer Spaniel

 Temperament: Gentle, sociable, friendly but can be anxious in new environments